Phototherapy for Eczema

 How Well It Works

-UV light may help prevent bacterial infections, which are a particular problem in people with atopic dermatitis.
+UV light may help prevent bacterial infections, which are a particular problem in people with eczema.

 Risks related to phototherapy include:

-- Skin cancer and cancer.
+- Skin cancer.
 Exposure to UV light may result in skin cancer.
-The male genitals are highly susceptible to the cancer-causing effects of UV therapy.